medeiros/medeiros.github.io/_posts/2020-10-09-Kafka-Core-Concepts.md

 one partition, you cannot use multiple threads to read the data - if you do, you'll read repetitions.
 But if you split your 10,000 messages in three partitions, for instance, then you could read/write data in parallel (in three clients in a consumer group), and this will improve your throughput.
+In addition to that, Kafka ensures that only one consumer (from a consumer group) can read a partition at a time (avoiding duplication reads).

 This approach *(performance enhancement when reading data "splitted" in different partitions)* will not work if your data must be read in the same